Elgin Public Schools

 Elgin Public Schools is a school district in Elgin, Oklahoma.

+It includes; Elgin, Lakeside Village, Lawtonka Acres, and portions of Edgewater Park and Medicine Park.

 History

-School District No. 16, County of Comanche, Oklahoma Territory, was formed April 3, 1902.
-In June 1902 a one-story schoolhouse and other out building were constructed.
+School District No. 16, county of Comanche, Oklahoma Territory, was formed April 3, 1902.
+In June 1902, a one-story schoolhouse and other out building were constructed.
 A. T. Kellison was hired as the first teacher at a salary of $40 per month.
 By 1908, since enrollment of the school had increased to 80 pupils and 110 in 1909, it was obvious that more space was needed.
-Constructed of a new brick building began and the new building was occupied in the spring of 1910.
-The school became accredited in 1928, the first school buses began their daily route in 1935, a hot lunch program also started in 1935, and the first cafeteria begin in 1948, in a building remodeled from an army hospital.
+Construction of a new brick building began and it was occupied in the spring of 1910.
+The school became accredited in 1928.
+The first school buses began their daily route in 1935, a hot lunch program also started in 1935, and the first cafeteria begun in 1948, in a building remodeled from an army hospital.
 In 1937 the first edition of the Elgin Chat was distributed.

-When school opened in September 1925, enrollment was 25 pupils in the high school with all the grades showing an enrollment of 70 pupils.
-Enrollment in 1937 had jumped to a total of 238, with 130 in high school and 108 in the grade school.
-During the 100 years of Elgin School's existence, the Elgin School campus continued its growth, both in student enrollment, but also in new buildings.
+When the school opened in September 1925, enrollment was 25 pupils in the high school.
+It had a total of 70 pupils enrolled in all the grades.
+Enrollment in 1937 had moved up to a total of 238, with 130 in high school and 108 in the grade school.

-The growth of the Elgin Schools is a direct compliment to the dedicated early pioneers who wanted an educated for their children and pursued that dream with the result that many of their children, grandchildren and great-grandchildren still attend the school system begun by their ancestors.

-In 2002 the Elgin school system celebrated 100 years of providing education to the residents of the Elgin school district Elgin Public Schools has changed dramatically over the years.
-Our school district spans 200.5 square miles.
-We encourage you to come by and see the growth that is happening daily at Elgin Public Schools.
+The Oklahoma Department of Education closed the Medicine Park School District in 1990 and split it between the Elgin and Lawton school districts.